-Antibody Drug Conjugate Technology
+Antibody Drug Conjugate (ADC) Technology

 First-line therapy for lung cancer typically involves cytotoxic chemotherapy, which is DNA-damaging and causes cancer cell death.
 We have preclinical proof of concept for a novel method of detecting cancer cell death using the APOMAB® monoclonal antibody that is specific for the essential La ribonucleoprotein overexpressed in malignancy.
-Non-invasive methods for detecting cancer cell death can be useful for the early evaluation of therapeutic responses.

 - Antibody-drug conjugates (ADC) for bystander treatment of lung cancer: We are investigating ADC versions of APOMAB based on the premise that APOMAB-ADC-bound dead tumour cells are processed by both viable tumour cells and supporting leucocytes to produce bystander killing.